raminos/zotero-web-mcp/README.md

 - Retrieve detailed metadata for any item
 - Get full text content (when available)
 - Access attachments, notes, and child items

+### Work with Annotations
+- Extract and search PDF annotations directly
+- Access Zotero's native annotations
+- Create and update notes and annotations

 ## 🖥️ Setup & Usage